 Bridge-or-tunnel and track relocation projects are the most traditionally effective way to address the safety and mobility issues caused by rail crossings.
-Bridge-or-tunnel solutions are ridiculously expensive, often costing between $5 million and $40 million.
+Bridge-or-tunnel solutions are prohibitively expensive, often costing between $5 million and $40 million.
 Complicated projects can exceed $100 million.
 Communities often don’t have resources necessary to undertake these construction projects.

 The Federal Highway Administration’s (FHWA) Highway Safety Improvement Program (HSIP) Section 130 Program sets aside approximately $235 million in annual formula funds to states for safety projects at highway-rail crossings.
 Currently, at least 50 percent of a state’s apportionment must go towards adding protective safety devices at crossings, while the remaining 50 percent can be used for any hazard-elimination purpose.
 Better Utilizing Investments to Leverage Development (BUILD), Consolidated Rail Infrastructure and Safety Improvements (CRISI), and Infrastructure for Rebuilding America (INFRA) are competitive grant programs that fund infrastructure projects.
 There are $5B approved and appropriated to improve safety at rail crossings in the Build Better America Bill.
-Wisconsin has secured $505M in funding for transportation infrastructure improvements including safety at crossings.
-While these programs make meaningful investments in our nation’s infrastructure, they fund many types of projects and transportation needs and, due to heavy competition, problems often remain unaddressed.
+Wisconsin has secured $505M in funding for transportation infrastructure improvements including safety at rail crossings.
+While these programs make meaningful investments in our nation’s infrastructure, they fund many types of projects and transportation needs, and due to heavy competition, problems often remain unaddressed.

 A More Effective Solution

-Predictive Mobility solves the problem of highway traffic congestion and blocked emergency vehicles at grade level rail crossings by providing advanced warning and ability to avoid blocked crossings altogether.
+Predictive Mobility solves the problem of highway traffic congestion and blocked emergency vehicles at grade level rail crossings by providing advanced warning and the ability to avoid blocked crossings altogether.

 see our predictive mobility page here: Predictive Mobility